jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_RUNTIME_CONFIG

+This configuration variable is used by the [runtime component](/docs/administration/worker/components/runtime/) for the worker.

-This should be the path to a configuration file for the [runtime component](/docs/administration/worker/components/runtime/) for the worker.
+This variable sets a fully qualified system path to a configuration file for the worker.

-The configuration is optional and should be provided as a `string`.
+The variable is optional and can be provided as a `string`.

 ## VELA_RUNTIME_DRIVER

+This configuration variable is used by the [runtime component](/docs/administration/worker/components/runtime/) for the worker.

-This should be the driver used for the [runtime component](/docs/administration/worker/components/runtime/) for the worker.
+This variable sets the driver to use for the runtime functionality for the worker.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `docker`.